 Yes, we will diligently monitor your baby using an intermittent method in regular intervals (and, additionally, anytime we determine it is necessary for your baby's safety).
 We use a hand-held doppler which gives you freedom to move and assume any position you wish.
-We also have waterproof covers for our dopplers for monitoring if you choose to labor and/or birth in a birthing tub (when possible).
+We also have waterproof dopplers for monitoring if you choose to labor and/or birth in a birthing tub (when possible).

 No. Our midwives specialize in birth center and/or Ascension -- St. Vincent's Southside births.
 In addition, our midwives are prohibited from attending home births as a doula, photographer, labor support, or any other capacity.

 Transitions Birth Center is NOT in network with any insurance providers.
 We enter a contract with you, the patient, not the insurance company.
 Insurance companies should not stand in the way of you having the birth experience of your choice.
 We will, however, help you advocate for yourself with your insurance company in order to seek reimbursements if they provide gap exceptions for delivery at our birth center.
 Your insurance company's gap exception policy may allow your payments made to Transitions Birth Center apply toward your deductible, in-network benefits, and may even reimburse you for the care that you prepay and receive at our facility.